Create a direct deal

 Player height

-25. To target content ratings, content livestream, content genres, or specific content languages in the deal, in the Targeting (optional) section, expand Content and configure the following options:
+24. To target content ratings, livestream, genres, or specific languages, under Optional in the Targeting section, expand Content and configure the following options:

 Targeting optionDescription